 - Plus Loans

 - Federal Direct PLUS Loans are low interest loans available to parents of dependent undergraduate students and graduate and professional students.
 It is an affordable, low-interest loan designed to help students and parents pay for a college education.
 The Direct Plus Loan is an unsubsidized loan, meaning that interest accrues while the student is enrolled at least half-time and during deferment periods.
 A mandatory credit check is completed as eligibility for this loan depends upon the borrower’s credit worthiness.
 Repayment of principal and interest begins 60 days after the loan is disbursed.
-The interest rate on Federal Direct PLUS loans borrowed between 2013 and June 30, 2014 is 7.9%.

 - Private Loans

 - For more information about alternative loans / fund sources, contact the Financial Aid department.

 - We are approved for VA Benefits